What is the National Vaccine Injury Compensation Program (NVICP)?

-In 1986, Congress created the National Vaccine Injury Compensation Program to award compensation to individuals who suffer injuries, or their estates in the event of death, caused by vaccinations.
-Claims are filed in the United States Court of Federal Claims, Office of Special Masters, in Washington, DC.
-The case will be heard by a “special master” who is like a judge.
-A lawyer from the Department of Justice who represents the Secretary of Health and Human Services will defend the case.
-If the special master finds the injuries were caused by the vaccination, compensation will be awarded for the injured person’s past and future medical needs, past and future lost wages, and past and future pain and suffering.
+The National Vaccine Injury Compensation Program is a federal Vaccine Injury Fund that provides cash awards to individuals injured by vaccines.
+These claims for cash compensation are filed in the United States Court of Federal Claims in Washington, DC.
+The case is heard by a “special master” who is like a judge.
+An attorney from the Department of Justice defends the case on behalf of the government.
+If the special master finds the injuries were caused by the vaccination, cash compensation is awarded for the injured person’s past and future medical needs, past and future lost wages, and past and future pain and suffering.